DevelopedByAngel/instagram_followers/README.md

 <a href="https://pypi.org/project/selenium/">selenium</a><br>
 <a href="https://pypi.org/project/beautifulsoup4/">bs4 (Beautiful soup)</a>

-Fork the repository to you device
+Fork the repository to you device<br>
 In the project directory run:
 ## python instagram.py